-The Bakersfield College Safe Space program was created by the SGA as a way for members of our College to create a supportive environment for the LGBTQ community.
+The Bakersfield College Safe Space program was created by the BCSGA as a way for members of our College to create a supportive environment for the LGBTQ community.
 “Safe Spaces” are places on our campuses where the college representatives have decided to publicly identify themselves as making an effort to understand and support the needs of the LGBTQ community.

 BC Safe Space

 The Safe Space Project at Bakersfield College promotes awareness of Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, and Allied (LGBTQA) individuals.
 The workshop provides education concerning LGBTAQ issues and seeks to improve the environment for sexual and gender minorities.
 The project's main goal is to build a support network of allies for BC LGBT Community.

 Safe Space Goals

 Since homophobia and limited understanding negatively impacts LGBT individuals, efforts to make the LGBT population feel welcome in any environment are needed.
 BC identifies a growing network of students, faculty, staff, and community members who are willing and prepared to provide support and information to lesbian, gay, bisexual, transgender and questioning individuals.